The First Home Guarantee (FHBG) is a federal government program designed to support eligible first home buyers get into the property market sooner.

 Property price falls

-If property prices fall you could find yourself in a situation of owing more than you own.
-This becomes a problem if you have to sell.
-But, if you are able to hold onto your property over the long term, you should be able to ride out the waves of uncertainty that come with the property market.
+If property prices fall, you could find yourself in a situation of owing more than what the property is worth.
+But this only becomes a problem if you have to sell it.
+Generally, if you are able to hold onto your property over the medium to longer term, you should be able to ride out any downturns in the property market.

 Ready, Set, Buy!